docs

 • pathBlocklist or NUXT_OPENTELEMETRY_PATH_BLOCKLIST - This option allows ignoring requests for paths that match the pattern.
 It can be a regular expression string or plain string.
 For example, the Storefront Boilerplate uses this option { pathBlocklist: '^(/.*)?/api/up' } to skip creating spans for /api/up requests.

-• pathReplace - The Nitro span names are derived from the route path.
+• pathReplace or NUXT_OPENTELEMETRY_PATH_REPLACE - The Nitro span names are derived from the route path.
 This option can be used to rewrite the path that is used in the name.
 It should be an array with two elements.
 The first element is the pattern to match, as a regular expression string or plain string.
 The second element is the text to replace the match with.

 OpenTelemetry Options